aspose-email-cloud/aspose-email-cloud-php/README.md

 $result = $api->aiBcrParseStorage(new AiBcrParseStorageRequest(
     new AiBcrParseStorageRq(null,
-        array( //We can process multiple images in one request new AiBcrImageStorageFile(true, //"isSingle" the image contains only one business card (you can upload image with multiple cards on it) new StorageFileLocation($storage, $folder, $imageFile))),
+        array( //We can process multiple images in one request new AiBcrImageStorageFile(true, //Flag isSingle determines that image contains single VCard or more.
+                                            //Only single VCard on image variant is supported in current version. new StorageFileLocation($storage, $folder, $imageFile))),
         new StorageFolderLocation($storage, $outFolderPath))));
 // Get file name from recognition result